Invader Zim: Premise

-After a six-month journey across the universe, Zim arrives at the "mystery planet" which turns out to be a dark, dystopian and satirical version of Earth with rampant mindless consumerism.
-A delighted Zim quickly goes to work and sets up his base in a random suburb; The Tallest are dismayed by his success.
-The short-statured Zim disguises himself as a human child with a green complexion (which he claims is caused by a "skin condition").
-The show follows his attempts to conduct espionage by attending a local school (spelled "Skool") and planning to conquer and enslave the world at his base.
-Opposing Zim is his classmate Dib (Andy Berman), a paranoid young boy who is obsessed with the paranormal and supernatural and the only human (besides his sister) who sees through Zim's disguise.
+After a six-month journey across the universe, Zim arrives at the "mystery planet", which turns out to be a dystopian, futuristic, and satirical version of Earth with a mindless populace.
+A delighted Zim quickly goes to work and sets up his base in a city neighborhood; the Tallest are dismayed by his success.
+The short-statured Zim disguises himself as a human child with a green complexion (which he claims is caused by a "skin condition"), conducting espionage by attending a local school (spelled "Skool") while planning at home to conquer and enslave the world.
+Opposing Zim is his classmate Dib Membrane (Andy Berman), a paranoid paranormal investigator who is obsessed with the paranormal and supernatural and the only human (besides his sister) who sees through Zim's disguise.
 Dib is determined to expose and thwart Zim, despite the hostility and mockery he receives from his oblivious peers for doing so.

+From the left: Dib, Gaz, Professor Membrane, Ms. Bitters, Almighty Tallest Red and Almighty Tallest Purple.

-Supporting characters include Dib's cynical and apathetic sister Gaz (Melissa Fahn); Zim and Dib's demonic teacher Ms. Bitters (Lucille Bliss); and Dib and Gaz's famous, but neglectful father Professor Membrane (Rodger Bumpass).
+Supporting characters include Dib's cynical and apathetic sister, Gazelene "Gaz" Membrane (Melissa Fahn); Zim and Dib's demonic teacher, Ms. Bitters (Lucille Bliss); and Dib and Gaz's caring, but neglectful scientist father, Professor Membrane (Rodger Bumpass).
 Later in the series, other alien characters begin to appear, including Tak (Olivia d'Abo), a fellow Irken seeking revenge against Zim; Lard Nar (Fred Tatasciore), the leader of a resistance group called The Resisty who wants to overthrow the Irken Empire; and Sizz-Lorr (Jim Wise), Zim's former employer from Foodcourtia who attempts to recapture him.